 For those who struggle with defining objectives--and even for those who don’t, Bloom’s Taxonomy is a great resource.
 This is a classification of the different learning objectives and skills that you set for your students (learning objectives).
 Learn more here.

 Another practice that you might find helpful is content mapping.
-The art of content mapping is based on identifying the behaviors that you’re trying to change and later, matching the action with one or more learning objectives that fit.
+The art of content mapping is based on identifying the behaviors that you’re trying to change, matching the action with one or more learning objectives that fit.
 It’s imperative that you don’t just dive in.
 A little purpose can help your content flow smoothly from one source to another.
 The last thing you want a user to feel is doubtful.

 A big part of the “why” is about your audience and their needs.
-To understand them better, you need to take a close look at their skill gaps, their goals, motivations, where they are and where they need to be.
+To understand them better, you need to take a close look at their skill gaps, their goals, motivations, where they are, and where they need to be.

 Think about it.
 How will you know what level of content is applicable for your users?
-Are you developing a module for executives, for people who have two years of the experience, or people who have over 30 years in the field?
+Are you developing a module for executives, for people who have two years of experience, or people who have over 30 years in the field?

-An often-neglected part of an audience analysis is understanding what they expect.
+An often-neglected part of audience analysis is understanding what they expect.
 What do your learners expect to gain from the course?
 If you don’t bother to learn this, you may find a group of disappointed and disillusioned learners who are unable to engage with the material.

 When you understand your audience, you’ll be able to properly base your first eLearning course on:

-- Existing need within the organization
+- Existing needs within the organization

 - Addressing a skill gap or other problem

 Basing your course on these things is far more beneficial than creating learning for the sake of learning.